GarrettChaney/module-one-challenge/README.md

 This repository reflects the first challenge given to students in the Monash University Coding Bootcamp.

 ## Description:
-The goal of this challenge was to completely rewrite the provided website in a legible, professional format using semantic HTML terminology.
-Rebuilding this project has given me further confidence and understanding when it comes to industry standards of HTML and CSS formatting, and I was able to learn and identify more semantic elements that I was previously unaware of.
+The goal of this challenge was to completely refactor the provided website in a legible, professional format using semantic HTML terminology.
+Rebuilding this project has given me further confidence and understanding when it comes to industry standards of HTML and CSS formatting, and I was able to identify and utilise more semantic elements that I was previously unaware of.

 ## Requirements:
 This project requires no modules outside of the provided files.